Genuine Image Guarantee – No Photoshop or Animal Models

 Moonset Over Fog, Big Sur

-I value physical reality, so you will not find the Moon or our Milky Way galaxy moved to an impossible place where it makes a “better” picture (because of my astrophysics studies – I know exactly when other photographers move the moon to a “better” but impossible location, or increase its size).
+I value physical reality, so you will not find our Moon or our Milky Way galaxy moved to an impossible place where it makes a “better” picture (because of my astrophysics studies – I am not the only one who knows exactly when other photographers move the moon to a “better” but impossible location, or increase its size).

 Accurate Saturation

-And you will not find super-saturated or over-saturated colors – unless the natural phenomena really looked like that.
-(Though on rare occasions I have De-saturated an image because sometimes Poppies and sunsets can overwhelm today’s equipment.)
+And you will not find over-saturated or super-saturated colors – unless the natural phenomena really looked like that.
+(Though on rare occasions I was surprised to De-saturate an image because sometimes California Poppies and sunsets can overwhelm today’s sensors in the orange color band.)

 And yes, there are some real sunsets and sunrises with rich, glowing colors that are unbelievable to some who weren’t there to see it in person.